Cherokee Commission: Indian Appropriations Act

-On March 2, 1889, President Grover Cleveland signed the Indian Appropriations Act into law.
-Section 14 of the Act authorized the President to appoint a three-person bi-partisan commission to negotiate with the Cherokee and other tribes in Indian Territory for cession of their lands to the United States.
-Benjamin Harrison became President on March 4.
-The body was officially named the Cherokee Commission, and its existence ended in August 1893.
+On March 2, 1889, the then 22nd President Grover Cleveland (1837–1908, served 1885–1889 & 1893–1897), two days before he left office (for an interim of four years), signed the Indian Appropriations Act into law.
+Section 14 of the Act authorized the President to appoint a three-person bi-partisan commission to negotiate with the Cherokee and other tribes in the Indian Territory for cession of their lands to the United States and its federal government.
+President Cleveland's successor of opposing Republican Benjamin Harrison (1833–1901, served 1889–1893), became the 23rd President on March 4th (the then traditional Inauguration Day before constitutional amendment in 1937).
+The body was officially named the Cherokee Commission (a.k.a.
+Jerome Commission), and its existence ended four years later in August 1893.
 Section 15 of the same Act empowered the President to open land for settlement.
-On May 2, 1890, President Harrison signed into law the Oklahoma Organic Act creating the Oklahoma Territory.
+On May 2, 1890, 14 months into his term of office, President Harrison signed into law, the Oklahoma Organic Act of 1890, passed earlier by the U.S. Congress, creating the new Oklahoma Territory.

-On July 1, 1889, the Commission received its initial funding.
-Food, transportation and lodging were all compensated, plus $5 per diem.
-The commissioners received an additional $10 per diem while they were actually in service.
-Congress appropriated an additional $20,000 for the Commission to continue its work.
+On July 1, 1889, the Commission received its initial funding, authorized by the American Congress.
+Food, transportation and lodging expenses were all compensated, plus $5 per diem.
+The appointed commissioners received an additional $10 per diem while they were actually in service at meetings, conferences and investigations, etc. Congress appropriated an additional $20,000 for the Commission to continue its work.
 In 1892, Congress appropriated another $15,000 for the Commission.
 March 1893, Commission got $15,000 additional appropriation.

 Commission organization

+The Cherokee Commission was to operate under the direction of the then U.S. Secretary of the Interior, John Willock Noble (1831–1912), served 1889–1893), and his Democratic / Progressive successor, Michael Hoke Smith (1855–1931, served 1893–1896), when President Cleveland returned to the White House four years later as 24th President after the brief Republican / Harrison interlude.
+(Cleveland's new Interior Secretary Smith had been the former Governor of Georgia and their U.S. Senator).